-Organisations are expected to continue producing a bulk collections file as they do today.
-Under the NPA framework, the organisation will require a TPSP to process the bulk collections file.
-The TPSP role could be provided by the Payee's PSP, an existing Bacs software solution provider, a new payment provider or the organisation themselves.
+Organisations are expected to continue to produce a bulk collections file as they do today.
+Under the NPA framework, the organisation will require a Direct Debit Submitter to process the bulk collections file.
+The organisation could either directly submit a bulk collections file (using approved software), or indirectly submit a bulk collections file (using a bureau service).